EfficiencyJunky/UCB_DataBootcamp_Homework_repo/13-Project_Week_2/readme.md

  - Google
  - AppsFlyer IOS
  - AppsFlyer Android
- - NOTE: Apple Search Ads
+ - NOTE: Apple Search Ads don't really provide a data report, but they send some of the spending data to our MMP so we just rely on that as our source of Spending data for Apple Search Ads

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5NzM5NzIwNSwtMTA4MDkzODEyOF19
+eyJoaXN0b3J5IjpbLTM3OTIxOTk4NywtMTA4MDkzODEyOF19
 -->